keizer619/release-notes/ballerina-release-notes-0.991.0.md

 - Introduced an "encoding" API to perform byte[] to string conversions using different encoding mechanisms.
 - Introduced RSA and AES encryption/decryption capabilities to the crypto API.
 - Introduced RSA signing operations to the crypto API.
-- Improved to h2/mysql/jdbc database clients to share a single, global connection pool for interacting with the same database with same connection properties.
+- Improved h2/mysql/jdbc database clients to share a single, global connection pool for interacting with the same database with same connection properties.
 The option to use an unshared or a locally shared custom pool is provided.
 - Introduced a shared global connection pool for HTTP client connectors.
 Per-client pools are also possible with `http:PoolConfiguration`.
 - Improved the HTTP/2 client connection pool to distribute the request load among I/O threads properly.